bwang40/ECE744_LabMaterials/README.rst

   - Documents: These are some very useful documentations for the lab
   - Labs_CheatSheet: Contains code for the labs
   - VHDL Modules: Useful VHDL modules that can be used in the lab
+  - FIRfilter: For those who are already familiar with the FPGA and VHDL, you can follow the README.rst in this folder.

 Labs
 ======================